nunchuk-io/nunchuk-journal/cryptography.md

 problem.

-The diagram below illustrates how you can quickly generate points on the curve by keeping doubling G: 2G, 4G, 8G etc. 5G, for example, can be calculated by adding 4G to G.
+The diagram below illustrates how you can quickly generate points on the curve by keeping doubling G: 2G, 4G, 8G etc. 5G, then, can be calculated by adding 4G to G.

 ![ECC Scalar Operation](crypto101_04.png "ECC Scalar Operation")